DennisMudd/starter-hugo-academic/content/project/Project2/index.md

 ---
-title: Example Project
-summary: An example of using the in-built project page.
+title: The transcriptional control of sRNA DsrA in Enterobacteriaceae
+summary: DsrA is not transcribed in all Enterobacteriaceae in cold stress.
 tags:
+  - Microbiology
-  - Deep Learning
+  - Synthetic Biology
-date: '2016-04-27T00:00:00Z'
+date: '2022-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: Normalized luminescence by E. coli and E. cloacae dsrAp-luxCDABE-transformants.
   focal_point: Smart

 links: